-- Consider the following situation: You company is trying to make a deal with another company - Your company has better technology, but lack funding - Other company has plenty of funding, but low-tech - There are "gives" and "takes" for both sides - Where would you end up making the deal?
-Definitely not where "something is left on the table." - What are the possible outcomes? - How did you get there?
+- Consider the following situation: You company is trying to make a deal with another company - You have better technology, but lack funding - They have plenty of funding, but low-tech - There are "gives" and "takes" for both sides - Where would you end up making the deal? - Definitely not where "something is left on the table." - What are the possible outcomes? - How did you get there?